-Services revenue consists of various types of tests or other scientific services for a purpose as defined by any individual customer, which are often larger biopharmaceutical companies, as defined by a written agreement between the Company and the customer.
+Biopharma Services revenue consists of various types of tests or other scientific services for a purpose as defined by any individual customer, which are often larger biopharmaceutical companies, as defined by a written agreement between the Company and the customer.
 These services are generally completed upon the delivery of testing results, or achievement of contractual milestone(s) as defined in the customer agreements.
+Customers for these services are typically large biopharmaceutical companies where collectability is reasonably assured and therefore revenue is accrued upon completion of the performance obligations.
 Revenue for these services is recognized upon delivery of the completed test results, or upon completion of the contractual milestone(s).